Visiting Arlington National Cemetery

 Getting Around

 Arlington National Cemetery welcomes visitors to explore the rich history found within its hallowed grounds.
 The cemetery is expansive - 639 acres.
 Walking distances and hills require moderate physical exertion.
-An alternative to walking is the interpretive tour bus, which stops at John F. Kennedy's gravesite, the Tomb of the Unknown Soldier and other notable sites.
+An alternative to walking is the interpretive tour tram, which stops at John F. Kennedy's gravesite, the Tomb of the Unknown Soldier and other notable sites.
 Visitors with disabilities may ride the bus for free, with one companion

-Vehicle and bus access through the cemetery is generally not authorized, except for those with vehicle passes to visit a gravesite, or those attending a funeral service.
+Vehicle and bus access through the cemetery is generally not authorized, except for those with vehicle passes to visit a gravesite or those attending a funeral service.
 Visitors with a valid disability placard may ride the interpretive tour bus at no cost (with one companion).

-More information:
+More Information

 Visiting ANC with Children